 Sgt.
-John Elmore Sadler was born on July 14, 1914, in Elmwood Place, Ohio, to James Elmore Sadler & Mattie Anderson-Sadler.
+John Elmore Sadler was born on July 14, 1914, in Elmwood Place, Ohio, to James Elmore Sadler and Mattie Anderson-Sadler.
 With his sister and three brothers, he resided at 621 South Greenville Street in Harrodsburg, Kentucky.
-He worked as a farmhand.
-With his brother, Campbell, he joined the Kentucky National Guard’s 38th Tank Company in Harrodsburg which met in a large hall above a store.
+He worked as a farmhand and with his brother, Campbell, joined the Kentucky National Guard’s 38th Tank Company in Harrodsburg which met in a large hall above a store.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.